lnribeiro/jsfreelist/README.md

 To browse the internet without javascript, we recommend:

-**Disable Javascript** [[Firefox]](https://addons.mozilla.org/en-US/firefox/addon/disable-javascript/) [[Chrome]](https://chrome.google.com/webstore/detail/disable-javascript/jfpdlihdedhlmhlbgooailmfhahieoem): Most user-friendly option, but less efficient.
-Recommended for users who want zero headaches because they don't want permanent whitelists and blacklists, so a site either works without js or must be whitelisted temporarily, bad code et al. Go to options, turn **Default state** as **JS Off** and **Disable behavior** by **By tab**.
+**Disable Javascript** [[Firefox]](https://addons.mozilla.org/en-US/firefox/addon/disable-javascript/) [[Chrome]](https://chrome.google.com/webstore/detail/disable-javascript/jfpdlihdedhlmhlbgooailmfhahieoem): Most user-friendly option, but least efficient.
+Recommended for users who don't want permanent whitelists and blacklists, so a site will either work without js at all or must be whitelisted temporarily, with good and bad code running.
+Go to options, turn **Default state** as **JS Off** and **Disable behavior** by **By tab**.

 **LibreJS** [[Firefox]](https://www.gnu.org/software/librejs/): Blocks nonfree nontrivial javascript while allowing opensource and simple codes to run, avoiding a lot of trouble without breaking many sites.
 For advanced users that want more control or casual users who don't want to don't want a lot of stress and still have full freedom.